Melasma At A Glance

 There are many papers on the treatment of melasma with Fraxel laser.
 I use this treatment as third line lasers for resistant melasma.

-Fraxel is another frequent cause of melasma fare ups.
+Fraxel is a frequent cause of melasma fare ups.
 Used conservatively, it can improve melasma in a minority of patients.

-In summary, Fraxel is an excellent method for treating sun pigmentation, sun spots, and freckles, however I do not endorse this treatment for melasma.
+In summary, Fraxel is an excellent method for treating sun pigmentation, sun spots, and freckles, however I do not endorse Fraxel as the primary treatment for melasma.

 Will melasma return if I stop treatments?